Ever been at a work’s do and introduced a colleague by listing off their current ailments?

 Why do I mention this observation?

-Asset based thinking is a founding principle of co-production and would you believe it, it’s co-production week.
+Asset based thinking is a founding principle of co-production.

-So this week we are celebrating how co-production works, improves practice and changes lives.
-One way it does that is through asset based thinking.
+One way co-production improves practice and changes lives is through asset based thinking.
 Looking at people we are working with (not for or at) and focusing on their talents, strengths and qualities.